foundeo/fixinator/README.md

 ### FIXINATOR_MAX_PAYLOAD_SIZE `ENTERPRISE EDITION`

-The `FIXINATOR_MAX_PAYLOAD_SIZE` envrionment variables controls the size of a payload that is sent to the fixinator api server at a time, as well as the max file size.
+The `FIXINATOR_MAX_PAYLOAD_SIZE` environment variables controls the size of a payload that is sent to the fixinator api server at a time, as well as the max file size.
 The unit for this setting is bytes.

 You can also set this value by running: